-If the amount in dispute does not exceed EUR 2,700, the grounds for an appeal against a first instance judgment are limited to nullity or mistakes in the legal assessment.
-A second instance court decision can be appealed to the Supreme Court under certain limitations: the amount in dispute has to exceed EUR 5,000 and the matter must be of substantial or procedure law, which is of utmost importance for the consistency or legal certainty of the law, or contributes to a further important development of the legal system.
+If the amount in dispute does not exceed EUR 2,700, the grounds for an appeal against a first instance judgment are limited to nullity or mistakes in the legal assessment (§ 501 CPC).
+A second instance court decision can be appealed to the Supreme Court under certain limitations: the amount in dispute has to exceed EUR 5,000 and the matter must be of substantial or procedural law, which is of utmost importance for the consistency or legal certainty of the law, or contributes to a further important development of the legal system §502/2 CPC.
 Actions from associations are privileged because the amount in dispute does not have to exceed EUR 5,000.